-Robin Thicke Goes With Cops To Ex-Wife Home In Violation Of Custody Order, Son Refuses To Leave With Him
+Robin Thicke Goes With Cops To Ex-Wife’s Home In Violation Of Custody Order, Son Refuses To Leave With Him

 — Tyler Koester (@koester_tyler92) December 22, 2016

 A judge had denied Patton’s emergency filing, saying she had not provided enough evidence to support her claim that the famous singer had caused “great or irreparable harm” to Julian.
 The judge had refused to limit Thicke’s custody to daytime supervised visits.
-Thicke had the ruling in his favor and gone the following day to Patton’s home to retrieve his son, after she refused to pick his phone calls.
+Thicke had the ruling in his favor and gone the following day to Patton’s home to retrieve his son after she refused to pick his phone calls.

-Thicke has denied any wrongdoing, admitting that only on rare occasions has he used light spanking which is endorsed by the law.
-The singer who has worked with Pink, Christina Aguilera and Pharrell Williams alleged that his former wife was trying to get back at him because he refused to invite her or members of her family to his father’s funeral last month.
+Thicke has denied any wrongdoing, admitting that only on rare occasions that he has used light spanking which is endorsed by the law.
+The singer who has worked with Pink, Christina Aguilera, and Pharrell Williams alleged that his former wife was trying to get back at him because he refused to invite her or members of her family to his father’s funeral last month.

 Lost Without You – Robin Thicke pic.twitter.com/Q66N7J5Z0Z